stormpath/stormpath.github.io/source/php/product-guide/old.index.markdown

 1. A newly created account in the directory has an `UNVERIFIED` status until the email address has been verified.
 2. When a new user is registered for the first time, Stormpath sends an email to the user with a secure verification link, which includes a secure verification token.
 3. When the user clicks the link in the email, they are sent to the verification URL set up in the verification workflow.
 	* To verify the account email address (which sets the account status to `ENABLED`), the verification token in the account verification email must be obtained from the link account holders receive in the email.
 	* This is achieved by implementing the following logic:

 			$verificationToken = // obtain it from query parameter, according to the workflow configuration of the link

+			$tenant = $client->getCurrentTenant();

 			// when the account is correctly verified it gets activated and that account is returned in this verification
-            $account = \Stormpath\Client::verifyEmailToken($verificationToken);

-            //Or, from the Client tenant
-			$account = $client->tenant->verifyAccountEmail($verificationToken);
+			$account = $tenant->verifyAccountEmail($verificationToken);

 ### Password Reset